Mohamed-Abotalb/alx-low_level_programming/0x0B-malloc_free/README.md

 - Third C file is 2-str_concat.c, it concatenates two strings.

 - Fourth C file is 3-alloc_grid.c, it returns a pointer to a 2 dimensional array of integers.

+- Fifth C file is 4-free_grid.c, it frees a 2 dimensional grid previously created by your alloc_grid function.